neondatabase/website/content/docs/cloud/integrations.md

     'default': {
         'ENGINE': 'django.db.backends.postgresql',
         'NAME': '<your project id>',
-        'USER': '<your github nickname from account used to authenticate in neon>@neon, 'PASSWORD': '<token generated in "Connection Details" tab>', 'HOST': 'start.neon.tech',
+        'USER': '<your github nickname from account used to authenticate in neon>, 'PASSWORD': '<token generated in "Connection Details" tab>', 'HOST': '<your project id>.cloud.neon.tech',
         'PORT': '5432',
     }
 }